exogen/graphql-markdown/README.md

 **The easiest way to document your GraphQL schema.**

-This package will generate a Markdown document to browse your GraphQL schema in a beautifully rendered and easily explorable way.
+This package will generate Markdown that beautifully renders your GraphQL schema in an easily explorable document.

 ```console
 $ npm install graphql-markdown --save-dev